mongodb/mongo-php-driver/docs/bulk.md

 	"citizen" => "Iceland",
 );

-/* Ordered batch is executed in the same order as we add the operations to it.
+/* Ordered bulk is executed in the same order as we add the operations to it.
  * If operation fails the execution stops and no further operations executed.
- * For unordered batch, the operations can be executed in any order by the database
+ * For unordered bulk, the operations can be executed in any order by the database
  * in an attempt to optimize its workload.
 An operation failure will not stop
  * the exection of the rest of the operations.
  * Default: true
  */
 $ordered = true;

-$batch = new MongoDB\Driver\WriteBatch($ordered);
+$bulk = new MongoDB\Driver\BulkWrite($ordered);

 ?>
 ```